ccleaud/ProgressABL-for-Notepad-plusplus/readme.md

 Progress ABL for Notepad++
 ==========================

-Syntax highlighting and functions listing for Progress ABL files in Notepad++.
+Syntax highlighting and functions listing for [Progress ABL](https://www.progress.com/openedge) files in [Notepad++](http://notepad-plus-plus.org/ "Notepad++ Home Page").

 Description
 -----------
+This is NOT a plugin ; only configuration for use with Notepad++.
-There are 2 [Notepad++](http://notepad-plus-plus.org/) add-on features in this repository:
+There are 2 Notepad++ customized features in this repository:

 1.
-An XML file that gives you syntax highlighting/coloring for .p .w .i and .cls files and brings you ability to fold code structure.
+A ready-to-import XML file that gives syntax highlighting/coloring for .p .w .i and .cls files and brings ability to fold code structure.
-A recent version of [Notepad++](http://notepad-plus-plus.org/) is required (one of those supporting the [User Defined Language](http://udl20.weebly.com/ "User Defined Language")).
+A recent version of Notepad++ is required (one of those supporting the [User Defined Language](http://udl20.weebly.com/ "User Defined Language")).

 2.
 An XML delta-file to make Notepad++ able to detect Progress ABL functions, procedures, external procedures, event triggers and even AppBuilder sections.